mwvgroup/Photometric-Classification/README.md

 [![Build Status](https://travis-ci.com/mwvgroup/SDSS-Classification.svg?token=MKWwaqNeMpyaNQ2HGxM7&branch=master)](https://travis-ci.com/mwvgroup/SDSS-Classification)

-This project applies the photometric classification technique from González-Gaitan 2014 on SDSS data to identify peculiar Type Ia Supernovae (SNe Ia).
-DES data is also considered, but is not a primary objective.
+This project applies the photometric classification technique from González-Gaitan 2014 on SDSS and DES data to identify peculiar Type Ia Supernovae (SNe Ia).

 ## Todo:
 - SNCosmo will raise occasional warnings about poor fits, bad S/N, and dropped bands.
 These warnings are currently being logged but otherwise ignored and need to be handled correctly.